Illustration of global warming and climate change concept

 New research from Imperial College Business School reveals what’s stopping businesses from taking action to protect our overheated planet.

 A wide commitment to reach net zero climate goals by 2050 requires a concerted effort from industry and business to make drastic cuts to emissions, consume less and introduce cleaner ways of producing.
-But this comes at a massive cost.
+But this requires major investments.

 While multinationals such as Apple have already set zero emissions goals, smaller companies can find it harder to commit.
 Modest as their individual impact is, combined, they make a substantial difference.